FLATLAY/flatlayWiki/social-media.md

 **Unfold (App):** Create creatives Instagram stories.
 **Mojo (App)**: Create creative animated Instagram stories.

+## YesFLs
+YesFLs are content that we have permission to repost.

+Send #YesFL messages to relevent creators.
+Log approved #YesFL into the “Flatlay Approved Content Creators” file.

 ## Best Times to Post (2019)
 ### General